 So, I calculated our exact cost per meal and per person versus buying the meat in a store.
 The fact that we were indeed saving money and feeding our family fresh, nutritious fish at the same time became very clear very quickly.
 From my perspective, you simply cannot beat getting to save money and eat fresh food at the same time.

-As you can see, we have a lot of success fishing together.
+We have a lot of success fishing together.
 Steve and I are each other’s best fishing buddies, and yes, I believe that makes a difference.
 It takes a team effort to catch those fish.
 We took this photo after just a single fishing trip to show our family’s catch.
 The fish include striped bass, white bass, and crappie that we brought home and filleted.
 Five or six of the 22 meals we were able to obtain through fishing were from this single trip.

 For this comparison, I watched the sale ads at my local grocery stores for 3 weeks and used their average prices for catfish and tilapia during those weeks.
 The average price per pound was $4.99.